Crohn’s & Colitis Awareness Week: Living with Crohn’s Disease

 Businesses can support this community by offering flexible working, which helps to remove the stress of finding time to attend regular health appointments (such as blood tests to help monitor the impact of medication).
 It is also great to have the option to work from home when experiencing a flare up or feeling unwell, as you need to be mindful this group tend to be more vulnerable to common illnesses.
 These options and forms of support will be appreciated and create a better working culture.

 I’d like to just give a special mention and thank you to my wonderful parents, I am beyond grateful to have them as such a big part of my life.
-They’ve been by my side during every health appointment, blood test and difficult flare up.
-They always provide me unconditional love and support and I couldn’t have got through my journey without them.
+They’ve been by my side during every health appointment, blood test and difficult flare-up.
+They always provide me with unconditional love and support and I couldn’t have got through my journey without them.

 To learn more about Crohn’s and Colitis Awareness Week, you can visit the website for further details here: https://www.crohnsandcolitis.org.uk/get-involved/awareness-week-2021